-No. A parent’s gender has nothing to do with judges’ decision regarding child custody in Nevada.
+No. A parent’s gender is not supposed to be a factor in determining who gets child custody in Nevada.

 In the past when mothers were primarily homemakers and fathers worked, it made sense for judges to give mothers custody since they had the ability to care for children full-time.
 But now that gender roles have expanded, mothers no longer have an automatic advantage over fathers in child custody battles.